-The project site does not contain nor is near any wildlife movement corridors, linkages, or Significant Ecological Areas / FWS Critical Habitat.
+The pProject sSite does not contain nor is near any wildlife movement corridors, linkages, or Significant Ecological Areas / FWS Critical Habitat.
+The project area is identified as having "limited connectivity opportunity" and is not categorized as an "essential connectivity area" by the California Essential Habitat Connectivity Project (CDFW 2023).